 Butcher blocks need protection from the elements

-While these maintenance issues are important to know if you plan to own a butcher block or are considering installing butcher block countertops, don’t let them discourage you.
+While these maintenance issues are important to know, don’t let them discourage you.
 When properly cared for, butcher blocks are a great addition to any home chef’s kitchen.
-With a little care and caution, they can last for a long time.
+And, with a little love, they can last for a long time.